-I am a postdoc in Dr. Meryl Mims and Dr. Jeff Walters labs at Virginia Polytechnic Institute and State University.
+Currently, I am an ORISE participant in a USFS Postdoctoral Fellowship evaluating watershed health & freshwater mussel communities with Dr. Wendell Haag and Dr. Steven Price.
+Formerly, I was a postdoc in Dr. Meryl Mims and Dr. Jeff Walters labs at Virginia Tech.
 I graduated in May 2020 with a Ph.D. in the Ecology and Evolutionary Biology at the University of Oklahoma and was advised by Dr. Caryn Vaughn.
 In the spring of 2015, I completed my masters in Applied Geography as a student of Dr. Steve Wolverton at the University of North Texas.
-While not completing fieldwork or reading about stream ecosystems, I am probably cheering on Never Mrs., the women's ultimate team at OU.

 Geographic Ecology & Conservation

-Geographic Ecology of Freshwater Mussels -- Freshwater mussels are diverse taxonomically and functionally; I am interested in how mussels' functional niche varies across broad scales [space for now, perhaps time in the future].
+Geographic Ecology of Freshwater Mussels -- Freshwater mussels are diverse taxonomically and functionally; I am interested in how mussel traits vary across broad scales [space for now, perhaps time in the future].

 Applied Zooarchaeology of Freshwater Mussels – Using shell remains found in archaeological contexts as evidence of past freshwater mussel communities, past communities can be used as a benchmark for conservation or evidence of past stream environments.